14 September 2017

 This is kegerator was built as a wedding present for my brother.
 It is styled to match the existing kitchen cabinets in his house and features a custom concrete counter-top.

-I solved this problem by creating my own controller based on an Atmega 328p (standalone Arduino Uno,) waterproof temperature probe, a relay, and some supporting components.
-This controller checks the temperature every half second, average the values, turns the compressor on and off when appropriate and has a high pressure start safety timer built in.
+I solved this problem by creating my controller based on an Atmega 328p (standalone Arduino Uno,) waterproof temperature probe, a relay, and some supporting components.
+This controller checks the temperature every half second, averages the values, turns the compressor on and off when appropriate, and has a high-pressure start safety timer built-in.

 A small 40mm x 28mm server fan was placed in a custom mount to blow cold air up into the tower to prevent warm tubes from foaming the beer on exit.